redbear/Duo/docs/how_it_works.md

 ##### <span id="221-factory-reset-mode">2.2.1 Factory Reset Mode</span>

 The (Deep) Factory Reset Mode has the highest priority among the candidate modes.
 If the (Deep) Factory Reset Mode is in the candidate modes, then the bootloader copies the factory reset application from external flash to internal flash where the user application locates.
 During the Factory Reset Mode, the on-board RGB rapidly blinks **green**.
-During the Deep Factory Reset Mode, the on-board RGB rapidly blinks **while** and the stored WiFi credentials will be wiped out.
+During the Deep Factory Reset Mode, the on-board RGB rapidly blinks **white** and the stored WiFi credentials will be wiped out.
 After that, the Duo performs a soft-reset to start from [Startup](#1-startup).

 ##### <span id="222-dfu-mode">2.2.2 DFU Mode</span>